-Maggie Pletta shares her story on how she became an Education Specialist for the Delaware National Estuarine Research Reserve.
-She says it's all about being curious!
+Meet an Education Specialist from the Delaware National Estuarine Research Reserve.
+She says becoming a scientist is all about being curious!

 As a kid, my family was the one that would go to every single public program for the National Parks.
 So at 9 years old I became a junior volunteer at Assateague Island National Seashore.